cloudflare/cloudflare-docs/content/support/third-party-software/Content Management System (CMS)/Caching HTML with Drupal.md

 -   use the _\*_ wildcard operator on the Drupal installation path to match the entire domain
 -   set the Cache Level to Cache Everything
 -   text, set _Bypass Cache on Cookie_ rule for the Drupal variables.
-This rule will override the C_ache Everything_ rule when a user is logged into Drupal
+This rule will override the _Cache Everything_ rule when a user is logged into Drupal
 -   set the _Edge Cache TTL_ setting to determine how long a Cloudflare cache server should store cached files.

 If you use additional cookies in your Drupal site, you must ensure these are in the Regex statement: _SESS.\*|phpsessid=.\*_